evashort/bead-puzzle/commentary.md

 I've noticed that puzzles with a state space containing exactly half the possible bead arrangements have only even-length [cycles](https://en.wikipedia.org/wiki/Cycle_%28graph_theory%29) (loops).

-Nautilus: This is the only puzzle with a state space containing less than half the possible bead arrangements (1/6 to be exact).
+Nautilus: For some reason, this is the only puzzle with a state space containing less than half the possible bead arrangements (1/6 of them to be exact).
 It has 2 cycles of length 5 and one of length 6.

 # Save your progress
 The following information will be saved on your device as a cookie: